The prospects of nonthermal magnetization switching in near-compensated rare earth iron garnets

-So far, all demonstrated optical switching have relied on light absorption, with the switching mechanism being either thermal or non-thermal --- {the} photoinduced magnetic anisotropy.
-In metallic ferrimagnets (e.g. GdFeCo \cite{ostler2012ultrafast, stanciu2007all}), the phenomenon of the ultrafast demagnetization caused by electron heating combined by circular dichroism provid{es} all-optical helicity dependent toggle switching without application of any external magnetic field~\cite{stanciu2007all, ostler2012ultrafast, vahaplar2009ultrafast}.
-Such kind of switching in metals has a threshold character and substantial laser fluences: e.g. Stanciu et al. \cite{stanciu2007all} report{ed} a threshold around 5.7 mJ·cm$^{-2}$; {Hennecke et al.\cite{hennecke2025transient} showed 5-6 mJ·cm$^{-2}$}; Ostler et al.\cite{ostler2012ultrafast} {demonstrated switching for energies larger than} 2.3 mJ·cm$^{-2}$; Vahaplar et al. \cite{vahaplar2009ultrafast} {operated with experimental fluencies} in the range 2.37–2.6 mJ·cm$^{-2}$.

-{Though} in dielectrics the coupling of light to spins does not {rely primarily on the} resonant heating of ions; in Co-doped iron garnets (YIG:Co) photo-excitation of localized Co d–d electronic transitions modifies the magnetic anisotropy and enables ultrafast, essentially dissipation-free magnetic switching \cite{stupakiewicz2019selection, zalewski2024ultrafast}.
+Current optical switching (AOS) typically relies on light absorption, with the switching mechanism being either thermal or non-thermal --- {the} photoinduced magnetic anisotropy.
+In metallic ferrimagnets like GdFeCo \cite{ostler2012ultrafast, stanciu2007all}, laser-induced electron heating and circular dichroism drive helicity-dependent switching \cite{stanciu2007all, ostler2012ultrafast, vahaplar2009ultrafast} at fluences around 5 mJ/cm$^{-2}$ \cite{stanciu2007all, hennecke2025transient, ostler2012ultrafast, vahaplar2009ultrafast}.
+Alternatively, in dielectrics the coupling of light to spins does not {rely primarily on the} resonant heating of ions; in Co-doped iron garnets (YIG:Co) photo-excitation of localized Co d–d electronic transitions modifies the magnetic anisotropy and enables ultrafast magnetic switching \cite{stupakiewicz2019selection, zalewski2024ultrafast}.

-On the contrary, in this work we theoretically predict a possibility to switch an optically transparent ferrimagnet purely via the optomagnonic effect, the inverse Faraday effect (IFE) which requires no absorption \cite{pitaevskii1961electric,van1965optically}.
-The IFE is a manifestation of a Raman-type nonlinear optical process, in which circularly polarized light induces an effective magnetic field acting on the magnetic system. {This distinction is crucial for practical implementation of optomagnonic switching in memory and logic devices, as heating reduces the energy efficiency and limits the operating speeds.}
+In this work, we theoretically predict non-thermal switching in transparent ferrimagnets purely via the inverse Faraday effect (IFE) \cite{pitaevskii1961electric, van1965optically}.
+As a Raman-type nonlinear process, the IFE induces an effective magnetic field without absorption, significantly improving energy efficiency and operating speeds.